Prime Minister Modi will deliver a special address today at the Davos agenda of the World Economic Forum - ExBulletin

 Prime Minister Modi will deliver a special address today at the Davos agenda of the World Economic Forum

-Prime Minister Narendra Modi will deliver the special “State of the World” address during the World Economic Forum (WEF) Davos Agenda on Monday at 8:30 p.m.
-IST via video conference.

-The virtual event will be held from January 17 to 21 and will also be addressed by several heads of state including Japanese Prime Minister Kishida Fumio, European Commission President Ursua von der Leyen, Australian Prime Minister Scott Morrison, Indonesian President Joko Widodo, Israeli Prime Minister Naftali Bennett, Chinese President Xi Jinping, among others.
+Several heads of state will speak at the event, including Japanese Prime Minister Kishida Fumio, Australian Prime Minister Scott Morrison, Indonesian President Joko Widodo, Israeli Prime Minister Naftali Bennett, Chinese President Xi Jinping and President of the European Commission Ursua von der Leyen.

 The event will also see the participation of leaders from industry, international organizations and civil society, who will debate the critical challenges facing the world today and discuss how to address them.